The Dyson V7 Trigger is great for folks looking for a high handheld vacuum that will do great in upholstery and stairs.

 One of the biggest complaints with the V6 would be how messy it is to empty.

-The V7 solves this by integrating the V8 bin but minus the expense.
+The V7 solves this by integrating the V8 bin.

 Another advantage that this has over the V6 Trigger would be run time.
 This variant will run for up to 30 minutes versus the 20 minute run time from the V6.

 There are two variants – one without the HEPA filter and another with it.
-Obviously the latter will be more expensive but not by much.
+The latter will be more expensive but not by much.

 The obvious question for you is, this vacuum costs over $170, is it worth that amount of $$$?

-We’ll answer than and much more in this review.
+We’ll answer that and much more in this review.

-- Powerful suction and mini motorized brush make this a great option for cleaning upholstery
+- Powerful suction and mini motorized brush make this an excellent option for cleaning upholstery

-- Interchangeable tools gives it a lot of versatility
+- Interchangeable tools give it a lot of versatility

 - Decent run time of up to 30 minutes